 Summary and Resources

-Which of these top things to do in and near Halifax are on YOUR must-see list?
-If you’re looking for more, don’t miss my post on Coolest Things to Do on the Bay of Fundy!
-I LOVED the Bay of Fundy, and it’s only an hour away from Halifax.
+Which of these coolest things to do in and near Halifax are on YOUR must-see list?
+Be sure to check out the Coolest Things to Do on the Bay of Fundy … I LOVED the Bay of Fundy, and it’s only an hour away from Halifax.

 When planning your trip to Nova Scotia, I recommend checking out these resources: